silpheed5/cc17-webhooks/README.md

 now something boring
 Adding new text for Lab 4
 ##
-Now we do Lab 5
+Now we do Lab 5, twice for good measure